JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/object/index.md

 The *Copy Object Modifiers* node was added.
 This node copies the modifiers of some source object into some target object.
 The modifiers in the target object is first cleared and is effectively overwritten.

+## Update Object Matrices

+The *Update Object Matrices* node was removed.
+The node never worked correctly and was confusing to the end user.
+The *Evaluate Object* node was added as an alternative, though its use is discouraged.

+## Get Selected Objects

+The output of the *Get Selected Objects* node is no longer ordered by the selection order.
+This is because ordering the objects was a very expensive background process.